IleanaF/FisheriesEcology_SACNAS2022/README.md

-# Fisheries Ecology and CLimate Change Session at SACNAS2022
+# Fisheries Ecology and Climate Change Session at SACNAS2022
 Presentations by the Nye Quantitative Fisheries Ecology Lab at the 2022 SACNAS National Diversity in STEM Conference.